- Claiming a TPD Payout Through a Superannuation Fund

 - A portion of your withdrawal amount is tax-free when you are younger than your preservation age, with the balance taxed at 22%.

-- Some of the withdrawal amount is tax-free; the balance is taxed at 22% when you withdraw over $ 225,000.
+- Some withdrawal amounts are tax-free; the balance is taxed at 22% when you withdraw over $ 225,000.

 1. Income Protection Claims

-If you have a temporary disability, you can file a TTD claim against income protection insurance.
-This type of cover pays a monthly benefit to replace your lost income and is often an alternative or complementary option to TPD insurance.
-Instead of a one-time payment, a successful TTD payout typically offers ongoing financial assistance.
+You can file a TTD claim against income protection insurance for a temporary disability.
+This type of cover pays a monthly benefit to replace your lost income and is often an alternative or complementary option to a TPD policy.
+More about income protection claims >

 2. Critical Illness Claims (Trauma Insurance)

 Unfortunately, insurance firms are driven primarily by profit and do not have your best interests in mind.
-Furthermore, a TPD insurance benefit can be sizeable, and the larger they are, the more likely they will contest the outcome.
+Furthermore, TPD benefits can be sizeable, and the larger the settlement, the more likely they will contest the outcome.
 This is when expert TPD lawyers can help.

 - Carefully review the terms and conditions